Graham DeLaet: PGA Tour

-2010 rookie season

 In 2010, after top-25 finishes in his first two events followed by five missed cuts, DeLaet had his best ever finish at the Shell Houston Open, finishing T-3, one stroke out of the playoff between Vaughn Taylor and Anthony Kim.
 He had his second top-10 finish of the 2010 season in October at the Viking Classic, with a T-5.
 The next week, DeLaet finished T-25 at the McGladrey Classic, his sixth top-25 finish of the season.

 He had his third top-10 finish of the season the next week with a T-6 at the Frys.com Open.
 The finish secured DeLaet his tour card for the 2011 PGA Tour season.

-2011 season

 DeLaet was injured for much of 2011 with a back injury.
 He played in two PGA Tour events (T73 at the FedEx St. Jude Classic, missed cut at Travelers Championship) and two Nationwide Tour events (T36 at Melwood Prince George's County Open, missed cut at Albertsons Boise Open).

-2012 season

 DeLaet played the 2012 season on a Major Medical Exemption with 26 starts to make $657,694 and match D. J. Trahan, the golfer who placed 125th on the 2011 money list.
 At the Sony Open in Hawaii, the first full-field event of the season, DeLaet led the first round in his first Tour event since June 2011.
 He finished fourth at the Zurich Classic of New Orleans, his best finish of the season.
 DeLaet satisfied the terms of his exemption in July 2012 with eight starts to spare and kept his Tour card.

-2013 season

 A fully recovered DeLaet started his season with a missed cut at the Sony Open in Hawaii before making eight of his next nine through March, including two top-10s.
 He had a third-place finish at the Travelers Championship in June.
 He gained entry to the 2013 Open Championship (his first major tournament) as an alternate, by virtue of his world ranking and finished 83rd.
 At The Barclays, DeLaet had a career best PGA Tour finish of tied for 2nd with three other players, one stroke behind Adam Scott.
 DeLaet climbed to 32nd in the world rankings at the end of the season.

 DeLaet's play during the 2013 season earned him a spot on the International Team for the 2013 Presidents Cup.
 DeLaet impressed captain Nick Price posting a 3–1–1 record, paired with Australian Jason Day for the first four sessions.
 DeLaet became just the second Canadian to play in the team competition, after Mike Weir.